I work in metal. I love abstract metal art. I am an avid learner and am always growing.

-A patina is a surface coating on a bare metal surface.
-It is distinctive over applied coatings like painting and powder coating in that the effect is caused by actually reacting a solution with the metal surface.
-Metals react with moist air on their own in a gradual pace.
-By using a blend of acids and/or salts, the process is greatly accelerated to a time frame that is managable for decorative application.
-Also, there are nonreactive patina products avialable that either modify existing patinas or splash color on bare metals.
-One such nonrective product is dye oxide patinas.
+A patina is a surface coating on a bare metal surface formed by a chemical reaction.
+It is different from applied coatings like painting and powder coating in that the effect is caused by actually reacting a solution with the metal surface.
+Metals react with moist air on their own at a gradual pace.
+By using a blend of acids and/or salts, the process is greatly accelerated to a timeframe that is manageable for decorative application.
+Also, there are nonreactive patina products available that either modify existing patinas or splash color on bare metals.
+One such nonreactive product is dye oxide patina.

-Usually, when one thinks of putting a patina on metal they usually think of metals like copper, silver, and bronze.
-This is because these metal have the greatest range of reactive colors over the other metals.
-Unfortunately, the cost of these metals makes them practical for jewelry and not so much large artworks.
-Steel is the most widely used industrial metal and most inexpensive.
-If diligent, one can find steel even cheaper or even free in scrap form.
+When one thinks of putting a patina on metal, they usually think of metals like copper, silver, and bronze.
+This is because these metals have the greatest range of reactive colors over the other metals.
+Unfortunately, the cost of these metals makes them practical for jewelry and not so much for large artworks.
+Steel is the most widely-used industrial metal and the most inexpensive.
+If diligent, one can find steel even cheaper—or even free—in scrap form.
 As this article implies, there is still a good selection of finishes for steel besides the traditional rust finish.

 Surface Preparation for Metals

 If you are applying any finish to steel, whether it is a patina or otherwise, proper surface preparation is paramount.
 There are several ways to prepare the surface of steel.
 To get the desired results any combination of the methods mentioned here may be needed.
 There is mechanical debris removal with abrasives and wire brushes, acid pickle, and solvent cleaning.